Th3HoopMan/small-magic-box/src/pages/reviews/returnal.md

 ![Returnal_20210505120817.jpg](/img/returnal_20210505120817.jpg "Returnal astronaut")

 Everything was just too abstract and symbolic.
 The enemies were abstract.
 The environments were abstract.
 The alien texts and translations you find were abstract.
 The major story beats and cutscenes were abstract.
-The only things that weren’t overly abstract were the audio log you’d find from Selene and she almost always sounded as confused as I felt.
+The only things that weren’t overly abstract were the audio logs you’d find from Selene and she almost always sounded as confused as I felt.

 They just made it way too difficult for the average person to parse through the story.
 By the end of the game some things were cleared up, but not enough to justify all of the theatrics they pulled with the lore in my opinion.

 Since I felt like the story progression was a bummer, the driving force for me became the challenge.
 What area were they going to throw at me next?
 What will the next boss have in store for me?
-What will the game do for it’s big send off?
+What will the game do for its big send-off?

 The game did a great job at upping the ante with each new level.
-The enemies got harder, the enemies got more complicated, and the areas got mot more treacherous.
+The enemies got harder, their attacks got more complicated, and the areas got mot more treacherous.
 It was this constant push and pull of frustration and empowerment that I have only felt in games like Sekiro and Cuphead.
 Something that I think Housemarque should be applauded for getting right.

 ## The Final Verdict